 There are few events more stressful to a new hire than their first day at work.
 Helping new employees feel welcome can not only alleviate their stress, but it can lead to them being more productive.

-How to Make New Employees Feel Welcome in the Workplace
+How to Welcome New Employees to Make Them Feel Welcome in the Workplace

 Let's face it, first impressions are important, so that's why we came up with this list of ways to make a new hires first day on the job a success.

 1. Give your new hire a good tour of the office

 Nearly every first day starts out with a tour of the facility, but that doesn't mean it has to be mundane.
 Don't just point out the water cooler and the copy machine, let your new hire know where people congregate during breaks, show them a good place to get some quiet thinking done, give them a sense of what your office is all about.
 This will help them adjust to their new surroundings right away.

 2. Introduce your new hire to their co-workers and the team